manucoffin/enigma-project/README.md

 1. The app should be available at [http://localhost:4200](http://localhost:4200)

 ## Documentation
-The APIs specifications are available at [http://localhost/docs](http://localhost/docs)
+The APIs specifications and project documentation are available at [http://localhost/docs](http://localhost/docs)